ATOMScience-org/AMPL/atomsci/ddm/docs/source/get_started/install_with_docker.rst

 .. code-block::

-   docker pull atomsci/atomsci-ampl:latest-cpu   # Specify the latest image built for a platform (cpu, gpu, or linux/arm64)
+   docker pull atomsci/atomsci-ampl:latest-cpu   # Specify the latest image built for a platform (use those for tags 'cpu', 'gpu', or 'arm')

 After that, please follow the instruction from the ":ref:`Start container`" step.